who i am

 Any competent programmer should be comfortable using multiple programming languages for the same reason a carpenter should be comfortable using multiple types of tools.
 Hammering a nail using a wrench is equivalent to writing a web server in C or a kernel driver in PHP.

 Brackets are placed in Suns variant of the K&R indentation style.
-Vim is better than Emacs, simply because it doesn't require a bachelors degree in wasting time to figure out.
-I prefer Gnome over KDE because I dislike overly complex setting panels.
+Vim is better than Emacs, simply because it doesn't require a bachelors degree in wasting time.
+I prefer Gnome over KDE because I dislike setting panels inside of setting panels.
 You can be an expert on any programming language and still dislike said language.